sylhare/Type-on-Strap/_posts/2019-02-21-ethical_best_practices.md

 tags: [opinion, ethics]
 ---

 *Disclaimer: this is an opinion piece that represents the views of its authors, and not all of SAIL.
-We would like to thank SAIL professors Fei-Fei Li, Chris Manning, and Dorsa Sadigh for reviewing and approving this post.
+We would like to thank SAIL professors Fei-Fei Li, Christopher Manning, and Dorsa Sadigh for reviewing and approving this post.
 We would also like to thank Margaret Mitchell, Timnit Gebru, Joy Buolamwini, Rachel Thomas, and many others for inspiring us to write this.*

 What are the ethical responsibilities of AI researchers?
 Or to put it in more pragmatic terms, what are best practices AI researchers can follow to avoid unintended consequences of their research?